Brookfield, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 16.6 sqmi, of which 15.5 sqmi is land and 1.0 sqmi, or 6.34%, is water.
 Brookfield is bounded on the northwest, north and east by towns that were formerly part of it: West Brookfield, North Brookfield, and East Brookfield, respectively; on the south by Sturbridge and a short, 0.33 mi stretch of Brimfield; and on the southwest by Warren.
 Brookfield is 18 mi west of Worcester, 30 mi east-northeast of Springfield, and 57 mi west of Boston.

-The town is located in the southwest part of Worcester County, along the Quaboag River.
+The town is located in the southwestern part of Worcester County, along the Quaboag River.
 The river is bordered by swampy lands, and several areas around it are protected as wildlife management areas.
 Along the East Brookfield border lie two large ponds which are part of the river, Quaboag Pond to the north and Quacumquasit Pond to the south, extending into Sturbridge.
 There are also several small brooks running into these waterways, and the land around the town is mostly flat, with some small hills in the southern half of town.

 The town center lies at the intersection of Route 9 and Route 148.
-The town also lies along the Lake Shore Limited route of Amtrak's rail service between Worcester and Springfield, though there is no stop between the two cities.
-Freight rail traffic also follows this line.
+The town also lies along the former Boston and Albany Railroad (now owned/operated by CSX).
+This line is also the Lake Shore Limited route of Amtrak's rail service between Worcester and Springfield, though there is no stop between the two cities.
 The town lies just north of Interstate 90 (the Massachusetts Turnpike) near its junction with Interstate 84 at Exit 9.
-In fact, this intersection is the closest exit along the Pike to town, 10 mi away to the south, with Palmer's exit being 15 mi to the west, and Auburn's exit (at Interstate 395) being 22 mi to the east.
-The nearest municipal airport is located in Southbridge, and the nearest national air service via Jet Blue can be reached at Worcester Regional Airport (ORH) located in Worcester Massachusetts 18 miles to the East along Route 9.
+This intersection is the closest exit along the Pike to town, 10 mi away to the south, with Palmer's exit being 15 mi to the west, and Auburn's exit (at Interstate 395) being 22 mi to the east.
+The nearest municipal airport is located in Southbridge, and the nearest national air service via Jet Blue can be reached at Worcester Regional Airport (ORH), located in Worcester.